 — Boston Musical Intelligencer

-Prior to her graduation of high school from the Las Vegas Academy, she garnered sixteen first-prize awards, performed live broadcast performances over KNPR-Las Vegas, and performed with all of Las Vegas' regional orchestras.
+Prior to her graduation of high school from the Las Vegas Academy, she garnered sixteen first-prize awards, performed live broadcast performances over KNPR-Las Vegas, and performed with three of Las Vegas' regional orchestras.
 Her pursuit of three degrees in piano performance took her to New York: a B.M.
 (Eastman School of Music), M.M. and Doctorate of Musical Arts (SUNY Stony Brook).
-Highly driven and passionate about cultivating the arts in unique and interesting ways, Dr. Le ultimately returned to her hometown of Las Vegas as Founding Executive and Artistic Director for Notes with a Purpose, an award-winning nonprofit which engages youth and their parents in creative music programming.
+Highly driven and passionate about cultivating the arts in unique and interesting ways, Dr. Le returned to her hometown of Las Vegas as Founding Executive and Artistic Director for Notes with a Purpose, an award-winning nonprofit which engages youth and their parents in creative music programming.

 After winning the prestigious Pro Musicis International Award in 2011 and joining a distinguished roster of artists, she debuted as soloist in Carnegie Hall to glowing reviews.
 Soon afterward, Dr. Le joined as a pianist in Carnegie Hall's resident ensemble, the highly-prolific Ensemble Connect (a 20-member ensemble in partnership with the Juilliard School, the Weill Institute, and the New York Department of Education, formerly known as Ensemble ACJW).